 Radioactive/ Nuclear Pollution

-- Thermal pollution.
-It denotes the sudden increase or drops off in the hotness of a natural body of water which may be ocean, lake, river, sea or pond by human influence.
-A general reason of thermal pollution is the use of water as a coolant by power plants and business firms.
+- Thermal pollution: It denotes the sudden increase or drops off in the hotness of ocean, lake, river, sea or pond by human influence.
+A general reason of thermal pollution is the use of coolants by power plants and business firms.

-- Radioactive pollution: It can happen because of the release of radioactive stuff or high-energy elements into the air, water, or soil on account of excessive human activity, either by mistake or intentionally.
+- Nuclear or Radioactive pollution: It can happen because of the release of radioactive stuff or high-energy elements into the air, water, or soil on account of excessive human activity, either by mistake or intentionally.
 Nuclear pollutants and nuclear waste come from nuclear power plants, nuclear weapons, medical equipment and treatments.

 There are millions of people worldwide who are affected because of one form of pollution or other.
 Considering the large impact of various type of pollutions, not only developed countries like United States, United Kingdom, Japan etc needs to be concerned but each and every single individual should care about it.
 Recycling is gaining importance along with waste reduction & waste management.
 Alternate and renewable sources of energy are being explored and environmental monitoring is being emphasises.
 Use of solar energy & wind energy are the most widely used form or renewable energy.
 It is a collective responsibility to save our natural resources.
-United Nation’s Sustainable Development Goals also puts emphasis on saving environment.
+United Nations Sustainable Development Goals also puts emphasis on saving environment.